kyma-project/istio/docs/user/04-30-troubleshooting-istio-no-sidecar.md

    If the command does not return `enabled`, the sidecar injection is disabled in this Namespace.
 To add a sidecar to the Pod, move the Pod's deployment to a Namespace that has sidecar injection enabled, or add the label to the Namespace and restart the Pod.

-   >**WARNING:** Adding the `istio-injection=enabled` label from the Namespace results in injecting sidecars to all Pods inside of the Namespace.
+   >**WARNING:** Adding the `istio-injection=enabled` label on the Namespace level results in injecting sidecars to all Pods inside of the Namespace.

 2. Check if sidecar injection is enabled in the Pod's Deployment: